yandex

 Blanket stitch looks excellent as a border design stitch, especially combined with other stitches or made as a interlocking buttonhole stitch.
 Also, it has great applications as a filling stitch because you can apply it in lines or in circles – as your design requires.

-Blanket stitch hand embroidery is very simple, yet – it has many visual possibilities.
+This hand embroidery stitch is very simple, yet – it has many visual possibilities.
 You can make stitches long or short, dense or distanced.
 Also, you can play with different rhythms of the embroidery patterns.
 For example, you can change up the density or the length of the stitches and create a playful design.
 Otherwise – keep the same height and density and maintain a clear repetitive visual pattern.

 This stitch is versatile and has many ways of application: